 I used to blog when trolls lived under bridges before the mainstream thought of trolling as an activity you needed a keyboard to engage in.

-Sometimes, I come to visit my own website just to look at the Blast From The Past section.
+Sometimes I visit my own website just to look at the Blast From The Past section.
 It’s a list of blog pieces I wrote on this day of the month in previous years.
 It’s a nostalgia trip: something like opening a teenage diary or journal and feeling vaguely embarrassed at the person you used to be.
 I didn’t keep an adolescent diary, so I’ll spare you that.
 This is the closest you’ll get.

 Interestingly, I don’t really need the Blast From The Past section to remember that day, but it is useful to remind me that it is today.
 The memory is very vivid.
 I wish I had blogged during the actual 2012 Olympics in as much detail.
 I wrote a couple of things.
 Not much.